MarcusDR/Soundscape-Narrative/Forest-Soundscape-Narrative.md

 Rain dripping off leaves: rain after drips on wood and birds.flac by kyles, CC0 1.0 Tree fall: A Tree Falling Down.wav by ecfike, CC0 1.0 Lightning strike: Lightning strikes with rainy ambience.wav by Sramon, CC0 1.0

+Screenshot 1 shows how I repeated the stream and bird song clips at the end of the soundscape to show how the forest health returns and to create a loop.

+Screenshot 2 shows how I overlapped some of the audio clips to create nicer transitions between clips as well as placing a sound in the middle of a longer sound.
+Although not shown in the screen shot, I also used the fading tool for transitions here.